Roasted Branzino Recipe

 Branzino is a type of white fish.
 It is also called European bass, as this fish is native to Europe’s southern and western coasts.
 I hadn’t tried this fish until I traveled Europe, where it’s widely used in Mediterranean cuisine (mainly Greek and Italian).

 • Whole branzino.
-Scaled, cleaned, and fins removed.
-This recipe needs whole fish, not single fillets.
+This recipe needs two whole Branzino, not single fillets (about 2 pounds total).
 I find them easily at most fishmongers and have noticed more and more mainstream grocery stores, too (in their seafood department).
+Ensure it is cleaned, please.

 • Lemon.
 Thinly sliced lemon to put inside the fish before baking it.
 The freshness and acidity of lemon complement the flavor of baked fish and counter the briny flavors that may be present in it.

 • Oregano.
-Dried oregano is a must for any kind of Mediterranean dish, and this is no different.
+Dried oregano is a must for any Mediterranean dish, and this is no different.

 • Fresh dill.
 With its citrusy and sweet flavor, fresh dill is perfect for brightening up the flavor of any fish, in particular this one.

 • Olive oil.
 To bake.
-I also tried this with unsalted butter but found the olive oil so much better.
+I also tested this with unsalted butter, but found the olive oil so much better.

 How to make roasted branzino